Tad Danielewski: Career

 After the war, he studied at the Royal Academy of Dramatic Art in London and started the Professional Actors Workshop in New York City, whose students included Martin Sheen, James Earl Jones, Mercedes Ruehl, and Sigourney Weaver.
 He was president of Stratton Productions, Inc. (NYC), a firm engaged in stage, film and TV productions.

 He worked at NBC as a studio supervisor and helped develop a new method for directing TV programs.
 In 1983, he provided the Polish translation of "Sweet Georgia Brown" for Mel Brooks's 1983 adaptation of To Be or Not to Be.
 He worked at the Brigham Young University Department of Theatre and Cinematic Arts from 1975–89.
 He moved to head up the USC drama department in Los Angeles until his death in 1993.

 Personal life

-Danielewski was married three times: first to actress Sylvia Daneel (née Sylvia Jadwiga Łakomska; born June 20, 1927), with whom he had a son, Christopher Danielewski; second to Priscilla Decatur Machold (later Mrs. Loeb), with whom he had two children: the novelist Mark Z. Danielewski, of House of Leaves fame, and the musician Poe (Anne Danielewski); third to Lillian Danielewski–that union was childless and ended with Tad Danielewski's death.
+Danielewski was married three times: first to actress Sylvia Daneel (née Sylvia Jadwiga Łakomska; 1927–2025), with whom he had a son, Christopher Danielewski; second to Priscilla Decatur Machold (later Mrs. Loeb), with whom he had two children: the novelist Mark Z. Danielewski, of House of Leaves fame, and the musician Poe (Anne Danielewski); third to Lillian Danielewski–that union was childless and ended with Tad Danielewski's death.